Motion made, and Question proposed, That this House do now adjourn.—(Mike Freer.)

 It might help if I detail a local case that the police in Mansfield dealt with recently—it might also evidence my view that we need tougher legal ramifications.
 The example, which I have anonymised, illustrates why we need tougher action.
 In Mansfield, a male resident and Mamba user repeatedly threatened and assaulted shop staff, district council staff and police in the town centre.
 This went on for a year.
 He carried weapons such as flick knives and would not listen to advice or engage with any of the agencies providing support.
 In fact, he would become verbally abusive if support was offered.

 He would take Mamba and other substances in the town centre on a daily basis and become extremely abusive.
-He would often collapse, which would require an ambulance call-out, but when ambulance would arrive he would threaten to assault the paramedics.
+He would often collapse, which would require an ambulance call-out, but when an ambulance would arrive he would threaten to assault the paramedics.
 A criminal behaviour order was obtained with a condition that he was not to enter Mansfield town centre, but what happened?
 He breached the order immediately and was arrested and placed before the courts.
 This happened four times.
 He was warned each time by the magistrates court not to breach the order, but each time he would walk out of the court and straight into the town centre, showing a complete disregard for the legal system.

 The next time he breached the order, he was placed before the magistrates court and given a £10 fine, but the court also amended his order to allow him to visit a church in the town centre that he said he needed to access support services.
-The court did not consult the church, who were not very happy, to say the least.
+The court did not consult the church, which was not very happy, to say the least.
 After the hearing, he immediately breached the order again on leaving the court and was given a suspended 21-day sentence.
 Having breached the order for the eighth time in four weeks, he was imprisoned for 30 days.
 He has once again returned to the town centre, however, and continues to abuse members of the public.
 He has been arrested again and the court has now bailed him pending reports.

 That case makes it only too apparent that individuals can breach orders again and again and just how difficult it is to deal with persistent offenders.
 My local police cannot figure out what else they can do beyond issuing criminal behaviour orders and moving people out of the town centre.
 We need to take action to change that.
 It seems that the police are limited in what they can do when the courts cannot or are not willing to implement tougher penalties.